Z3R0ing/gitlab-notificator/README.md

     - Deployment notifications

 - **Role-based notifications**:
-    - Developers receive notifications about their assigned MRs and reviews
+    - Developers receive notifications about their assigned MRs and reviews, also about successful deployment
     - Team leads receive all important project notifications
+    - PMs receive notifications about new issues and about successful deployment

 - **Telegram integration**:
     - Markdown formatted messages with emojis